tinaquintana/tinaquintana/readme.md

 <h3>about</h3>
 </div>

 Born in La Falda, Córdoba, Argentina in March 1994.
 Lives and works in Buenos Aires.
-She published a poetry collection and is working on several new projects, both literary and multimedia. <br/>She is a law student at the National University of La Plata. <br/>
+She published a poetry collection and is working on several new projects, both literary and multimedia. <br/>She is a Law and Communication double major at the National University of La Plata. <br/>
 <a href="mailto:agustinagtq@gmail.com">e-mail</a>  | <a href="https://twitter.com/heliokabbalah">twitter</a> | <a href="https://instagram.com/heliokabbalah">instagram</a>  | <a href="https://tinaquintana.tumblr.com">blog</a>